Karan-Nexocean/Project-Atlas/docs/VARUNA_KNOWLEDGE_BASE.md

 Last updated: 2025‑09‑08

 ## Purpose & Positioning
 - Varuna is Wingman’s AI resume quality guardian.
-It analyzes resumes for completeness, clarity, ATS compatibility, and impact, then returns concrete improvements.
+It analyzes resumes for completeness, clarity, system fit (ATS parsing/readiness), and impact, then returns concrete improvements.
 The goal is consistent, client‑ready resumes and a faster path from screening to shortlist.
 - Audience: candidates (self‑improvement), recruiters (quality control), hiring managers (signal extraction), and internal teams (enablement, support).

 ## Core Capabilities
 - Resume analysis (PDF or text) → normalized JSON with scores and suggestions.
-- ATS optimization and industry‑specific tips.
+- System Fit (JSON: `atsOptimization`) and industry‑specific tips.
 - Interview Guide (structured preparation content inside the app).
 - Chat assistant (“Wingman Chat”) for quick questions and phrasing help.
 - Turn improvements into actionable tasks; estimate effort with AI or heuristics.